-Figure 17: EDEN is a self-taught AI model that provides important insight into what makes antigens elicit a protective immune response.
+Figure 41: EDEN is a self-taught AI model that provides important insight into what makes antigens elicit a protective immune response.
 EDEN identifies novel protective proteins by recognizing abstract features shared with known highly protective proteins.

 We believe our approach can be used to target almost any bacterial infection and rapidly enables the discovery and development of vaccine product candidates.
 We have applied EDEN in seven pathogens to test its predictive power.
-For each pathogen, EDEN identified novel vaccine antigens which were subsequently expressed as proteins and tested in preclinical, mouse infection models, demonstrating protection against all seven pathogens.
+For each pathogen, EDEN identified novel vaccine antigens which were subsequently expressed as proteins and tested in pre-clinical, mouse infection models, demonstrating protection against all seven pathogens.
 We intend to develop a pipeline of vaccine product candidates using this platform.
-We are currently focused on the development of EVX-B1, our novel vaccine product candidate for the prevention of S. aureus, specifically MRSA.
-We expect to file an IND with the FDA in the second half of 2022.
+We are currently focused on the development of EVX-B1, our novel vaccine product candidate for the prevention of S. aureus, specifically MRSA, infections.
+We expect to submit a regulatory filing for a clinical Phase 1 trial in the second half of 2022.

-Figure 18: Evaxion's approach to bacterial vaccine discovery and design.
+Figure 42: Evaxion's approach to bacterial vaccine discovery and design.

-Key steps in the EDEN AI platform include:
+Key Steps in the EDEN AI Platform Include: